European and Global Geopark

 Founding member of the Global Network

 In 2004 the North Pennines AONB became a founding member of the Global Geoparks Network.
-There are currently nearly 80 members of the Global Geoparks Network, including all the European Geoparks and Geoparks in China, Malaysia, Brazil, Iran, Korea, Japan, Vietnam, Canada and Australia.
+There are currently more than 100 members of the Global Geoparks Network, including all the European Geoparks and Geoparks in China, Malaysia, Brazil, Iran, Korea, Japan, Vietnam, Canada and Australia.
 Many other areas around the world are working towards Geopark status.

 The AONB Staff Unit, supported by a Geopark Advisory Group, manages the North Pennines AONB's Geopark status.
 It reports progress to the European Geoparks Network Co-ordination Committee, and takes part in joint projects and funding bids with other Geoparks.

 Listen to the Dr Elizabeth Pickett, talking to Planet Earth online about why the North Pennines European and Global Geopark is so special.
 Click here to listen.

 Find out more about the European and Global Geopark status for the North Pennines by contacting Chris Woodley-Stewart (Director, AONB Partnership) or Peter Samsom (Deputy Director) at the AONB Partnership Staff Unit on 01388 528801 (firstname.lastname@example.org or email@example.com).